lowRISC/opentitan/hw/ip/otbn/doc/dv/fcov.md

 > This is tracked in the `insn_cnt_if` interface with the `InsnCntSaturated_C` cover property.

+## Key sideload interface

+We expect to see reads from this interface (both when a key is present and when it is not).
+The coverage for these reads is tracked in the [BN.WSRR](#bnwsrr) instruction which does the reading.

 ## External (bus-accessible) CSRs

 The OTBN block exposes functionality to a bus host through bus-accessible CSRs.